FernandoMatiasGonzalez/GreenPowerPlus-Energy-Matchmaking-AI-Agent/README.md

 🧾 **Output**:

-The system returns the top three quotes with a comparison dashboard to support decision-making.
+The system returns the three most competitive quotes, along with a tailored comparison dashboard to support decision-making.

 ---